Ask Slashdot: How Would You Solve the Instant Messaging Problem?

 May as well say people desperately need a universal language.
 May I interest you in Esperanto?

-Obligatory XKCD (Score:4, Insightful)
+Obligatory XKCD (Score:5, Insightful)

 Obligatory XKCD [xkcd.com]